-Ensure that the nginx_port number and the LSA_port number are in the between the range, 1 to 65535 and are different.
+Ensure that the nginx_port number and the LSA_port number are between 1 and 65535 and are different.
 If the nginx_port number and the LSA_port number are not specified in the command line, the default values are used.

 By default, LSA communicates on Web Server Port 2463 and LSA Server Port 9000.
 Ensure that these ports are available to be used by LSA.
 Depending on your environment, if these ports are not available, specify the port details here.
 You can also edit this port details after installation.